 What this means for you is that your digital musical instruments and interactive hardware just got a lot more responsive and expressive: Bela's speed and timing precision allow for natural, intuitive and immediate gestural control.
 Digital instrument design has never been this elegant.

 Bela comes in two versions.
-The original Bela board has 8 channels of 16-bit analog I/O, 16 digital I/O, stereo audio I/O, and on-board speaker amps.
-We have also developed the tiny Bela Mini, by taking the most popular features of Bela and condensing them into a form factor 1/3 the size.
+Bela has 8 channels of 16-bit analog I/O, 16 digital I/O, stereo audio I/O, and 2 built-in speaker amplifiers.
+We have also developed the tiny Bela Mini, taking the most popular features of Bela and condensing them into a form factor 1/3 the size.
 Bela Mini features 8 16-bit analog inputs and 16 digital I/O, as well as 2 channels of audio input and output.

 Bela runs a custom audio processing environment based on the Xenomai real-time Linux extensions.
 Your code runs in hard real-time, bypassing the entire operating system to go straight to the hardware.
 We have written a custom audio driver using the Programmable Realtime Unit (PRU), a microcontroller on the same chip as the CPU.
 This driver is capable of buffer sizes as small as 2 audio samples for very low latency, and its performance is not affected by other system load.
 No other embedded Linux platform can match this performance.
 (Read more in this publication, which describes the technical aspects of Bela in detail.)

 For development, Bela lets you code the way that suits you best, and gives you the tools you need to do it.
-Plug in your Bela and launch our in-browser IDE, where you can write code in C++, SuperCollider, FAUST, Csound, upload PureData patches.
+Plug in your Bela and launch our in-browser IDE, where you can write code in C++, SuperCollider, Csound, upload PureData patches.
 The IDE also includes an extensive library of example projects, illustrating synthesis, sensor handling, and a range of other techniques in a variety of languages.
 There is also an in-browser oscilloscope which lets you visualise multiple channels of data simulteanously, without disconnecting the board - an essential tool for sensor debugging - as well as code libraries and GUI integration.

 Who makes Bela?